 - 4 bone in pork chops approximately 5-6 ounces each

-- 1/2 cup + 2 tablespoons apple cider divided use
+- 1/2 cup + 2 tablespoons apple cider divided use, fresh cider is best

 - 1 tablespoon Dijon mustard